 Once the respective responsibilities have been determined and the corresponding rights assigned, first check whether each employee can actually see and access all menu items relevant to them.

-Note: Missing permissions often result in content being invisible or uneditable
+Note: Missing permissions often result in content being invisible or uneditable.

 Additional data that must already exist in the system for the module to be put into operation: